ansys/pyprimemesh/doc/source/user_guide/automesh.rst

  - Always choose the one with most features as the source.
  - Target face zonelets cannot be adjacent to regions with cells whereas source face zonelets can.
  - Sides of the new thin volume control cannot be adjacent to regions with existing cells.
- - Sides of one thin volume control can only be a Source to another thin volume control.
+ - Sides of one thin volume control can only be a source to another thin volume control.

 The below example shows how to: